Xayrulloh/Interview-Preparation/nodejs/README.md

     **Single-Threaded Nature –** Since Node.js operates on a single-threaded event loop, it struggles with CPU-intensive tasks like complex calculations or video processing, which can block the event loop and slow down performance.

     **Limited Multithreading Support** – While Node.js now supports worker threads, it is not as straightforward as using multiple threads in other languages like Java, making it less efficient for certain parallel computing tasks.

     **Unstable API** – Frequent updates in Node.js sometimes introduce breaking changes, requiring developers to frequently update their codebases.

     **Memory Consumption** – Compared to some other backend technologies, Node.js can consume more memory, which may be a concern in resource-constrained environments.

     **Not Ideal for Heavy Computation** – Node.js is not the best choice for applications that require extensive mathematical computations or CPU-heavy tasks, as it can block the event loop.

 12. ## **What are some commonly used timing features of Node.js**

-    setTimeout/clearTimeout: Used to implement delays in code execution setInterval/clearInterval: Used to run a code block multiple times setImmediate/clearImmediate: Takes a callback function and executes it in the next iteration of the event loop process.nextTick: Like setImmediate but its executes as soon as current operation ends
+    **setTimeout/clearTimeout:** - Used to implement delays in code execution

+    **setInterval/clearInterval:** - Used to run a code block multiple times

+    **setImmediate/clearImmediate:** - Takes a callback function and executes it in the next iteration of the event loop process.

+    **nextTick:** - Like setImmediate but its executes as soon as current operation ends

 13. ## **Differentiate between process.nextTick() and setImmediate()**